jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 </div>

 -----

-I got the itch to build & fly my own FPV quadcopter drone.
+I got the itch to build & fly my own FPV quadcopter.
-This came after I first built (and I continue to rebuild) a RC Car, which was in large part 3D printed.
+This itch came on me after I first built (and I continue to rebuild) a RC Car, which was in large part 3D printed.
 It safe to say that my real desire was to 3D print & build a quadcopter, but I felt it was too big of a first project.
 The RC Car project is now done (well ... not completely but it's time to move on),